zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 | 5 | Air tunnel |
 | 6 | Dog carrier |

+**Ask everyone**: How do you approach the lair?
+How does it lead to the trap?

+---
-### Home Scene 3
+# Home 3
-Back at home, Linneaus and Fern's older sibling, Cam, has walked in on their shenanigans.
-They rush off to tattle. _What is their parent doing?
-What does Cam say and why do they blow off Cam?_
+**For you**: Back at home, Linneaus and Fern's older sibling, Cam, has walked in on their shenanigans.
+They rush off to tattle.
+What is their parent doing?
+What does Cam say and why do they blow off Cam?

-### Agent Scene 4
+---
+# Mission 4
 _What is Dr. Goofenheim's evil plot?
 Choose or create a motive, and craft a short silly memory related to their motive.
 Then choose or make up a cartoon science invention to help them achieve it in a petty / hilariously inefficient manner._

 | d6 | Invention | Motive |